anodyne/nova/README.md

 * fixed bug we weren't doing any sanity checking on the type of variable we needed when handling character deactivation
 * fixed errors thrown when rejecting a docking request
 * fixed bug where unlinked NPCs wouldn't be able to use newly created fields
+* fixed bug where site options didn't allow skin admins to select in development skins

 Known Issues
 ------------